cybearl/genesis/README.md

 making trades at lost if strategies are not performing well for some reason.
 This system acts as a fallback to prevent the bot from losing money in the worst case scenario.

-From the initialization of the bot to the live trading, we have the following steps:

-#### Arguments:
-1. Trading pair to trade on.
-2. Name of the bot, used to identify it in the DB, logs, etc.
-3. Sandbox mode (optional, default: true), using the sandbox mode will prevent the bot from making real trades and will simulate the trades instead, using Binance's testnet.
-4. Timeframe (optional, default: 1m), the timeframe is the time interval between each candle, the higher the timeframe, the less trades will be made but more reliable they will be.

-#### Initialization:
-1. Assigns the formatted values to the private variables of the bot class.
-2. Replace the trading pair if in sandbox mode, as most of them are not available on the testnet.
-2. Sets a warning message in the console if the bot is not in sandbox mode.
-3. Checks the network connection, ensures that the bot can connect to the internet with a minimum speed and latency (skipped in sandbox mode).
-4. Connects to the database.
-5. Loads the CCXT exchange object (sandbox mode or not).
-6. Checks the status of the Binance exchange, ensures that it is not in maintenance.
-7. Loads the markets from CCXT.
-8. Calculates a time difference between the local time and the Binance server time.
-9. Load the balances of the account from Binance.
-10. Recovers the balances for the trading pair.
-11. Checks if these tokens are available for trading (balance != null).
-12. Loads the Cache class, used to recover market data in an optimized way.
-13. Creates the bot inside the database if it does not exist, else loads it to update the values.

-#### General Loop:
-This loop is the less important one, it is used to update the values of the bot in the database and do some basic checks, its interval is based on 4 times the timeframe of the main loop by default.

-#### Main Loop:
-This is the primary loop of the bot, this is where the magic happens.
-This loop contains the RMS, itself containing the SP, and the trading system.

 Systems Schematic
 -----------------
 ```